Eclipse-Laboratories-Inc/execution/README.md

 ## Building

-For how to build and test code, see [solana]([solana/README.md at master · solana-labs/solana · GitHub](https://github.com/solana-labs/solana/blob/master/README.md))'s succinct instructions.
+For how to build and test code, see [solana](https://github.com/solana-labs/solana/blob/master/README.md)'s succinct instructions.

 ### Design